-Management estimates the Company's IBNR by applying standard actuarial methodologies, which utilize historical data, including the period between the date services are rendered and the date claims received (and paid), denied claims activity, expected medical cost inflation, seasonality patterns, and changes in membership mix.
+We estimate our IBNR by applying standard actuarial methodologies, which utilize historical data, including the period between the date services are rendered and the date claims received (and paid), denied claims activity, expected medical cost inflation, seasonality patterns, and changes in membership mix.
 Such estimates are subject to impact from changes in both the regulatory and economic environments.
-The Company's claims payable represents management's best estimate of its liability for unpaid medical costs.
-We have included incurred but not reported claims of \$151.2 million and \$102.0 million on our consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+Our claims payable represents management's best estimate of its liability for unpaid medical costs.
+We have included incurred but not reported claims of \$178.0 million and \$151.2 million on our consolidated balance sheets as of December 31, 2023 and 2022, respectively.

 Our consolidated financial statements could be materially impacted if actual claims expense is different from our estimates.
-If our liability for incurred and not reported claims at December 31, 2022 were to differ by plus or minus 5%, the impact on medical claims expense would be approximately \$7.6 million.
+If our liability for incurred and not reported claims at December 31, 2023 were to differ by plus or minus 5%, the impact on medical claims expense would be approximately \$8.9 million.